shionhonda/hippocampus-garden/content/blog/kaggle_hubmap_hpa/index.md

 The top-5 public solutions share some common features.

 - **Heavy augmentations** helped models to generalize to the HuBMAP data.
 Normalizing the pixel values was not enough at all.
 As far as I know, without heavy augmentations, nobody obtained good results on the HuBMAP data.
 - **UNet of large encoders** were the defacto standard.
 Larger models performed better.
+The popular backbones were SegFormer, CoaT, and EfficientNet.
 - **Larger input images** were also the key to better scores, which means "VRAM really matters" in this competition.
 - **Test time augmentations** (**TTA**) could boost your score easily.
 Since they are tissue section images, you could apply flip augmentation 8 times (horizontal x vertical x mirror).
 - **External datasets & pseudo labels** could also boost your score but required more effort.